CharleneChar/RUCS520Projects/README.md

 * The Circle of Life

-  It helps the agent find path to capture the prey and avoid being caught by the predator under different constraints (such as the predator's location or the prey's location is unknown to the agent) by simulating and analyzing different strategies which implement filtering and predicting with a Markov model where both transition model and observed model are known.
+  It helps the agent find path to capture the prey and avoid being caught by the predator in a graph of nodes under different constraints (such as the predator's location or the prey's location is unknown to the agent) by simulating and analyzing different strategies which implement filtering and predicting with a Markov model where both transition model and observed model are known.

   To see the process and result,
     1. Clone this repository (PS you may follow the command below) \